ml5js/ml5-library/README.md

 ml5.js is supported by the time and dedication of open source developers from all over the world.
 Funding and support is generously provided by a [Google Education grant](https://edu.google.com/giving/?modal_active=none) at NYU's ITP/IMA program.

-Many thanks [BrowserStack](https://www.browserstack.com/) for providing testing support.
+Many thanks to [BrowserStack](https://www.browserstack.com/) for providing testing support.

 ## Contributors